Skip to contents

 se_results <- readRDS("Melanoma1_subset_SpatialEcoTyper_results.rds")

-The SpatialEcoTyper result is a list that includes two key components:
+The SpatialEcoTyper result is a list containing two key components:

-• a Seurat object constructed from the fused network embedding of spatial neighborhoods, enabling the identification of spatial ecotypes through clustering.
+• Seurat object constructed from the fused network embedding of spatial neighborhoods, enabling clustering and downstream visualization of SEs.

 # Extract the Seurat object and updated single-cell metadata